 Crockpot Mac and Cheese Common Questions

-Can I double this easy crockpot mac and cheese?
-Will the cooking time change?
+Can I use uncooked pasta in crockpot mac and cheese?

 Prep: 2 minutes